samer955/booking-restaurant/README.md

 > :bootRun
 ```

-The MyRestaurant Application will be avaiable on http://localhost:8080/ and it uses a in-memory h2 database avaiable (if you want to check the stored data) on http://localhost:8080/h2-console
+The MyRestaurant Application will be avaiable on http://localhost:8080/ and it uses a in-memory h2 database.
+If you want to check the stored data, go to http://localhost:8080/h2-console

-The Web-Application is implemented with Java mail sender and send confirmation email to the customers.
+The Application uses the Interface Java Mail Sender to send confirmation email to the customers.
 To have access to the email I use one Fake-SMTP-Server to test the email.
 One possibility is to use [maildev](https://github.com/maildev/maildev).
 You can install it locally like me or just give the following command using Docker to pull and run the image :
 `docker run -p 1080:1080 -p 1025:1025 maildev/maildev`